$E_\infty$-cells and general linear groups of finite fields: General linear group of the field

-Computing the homology of $\overline{\gA}/\sigma$ is quite complicated, and we shall be content with computing enough of it to establish the required vanishing.
+Computing the homology of $\overline{\gA}/\sigma$ outright seems to be complicated, so we shall be content with computing enough of it to establish the required vanishing.
 To do so, we first investigate the spectral sequence for the cell-attachment filtration on $\overline{\gA}$, as described in Corollary $E_k$.10.17.
 This spectral sequence interacts well with Dyer--Lashof operations as described in Section $E_k$.16.6, converges to $H_{d,p+q}(\overline{\gA})$, and has $E^1$-page given by

 This is the free graded commutative algebra on the tri-graded $\bF_2$-vector space $L$ with basis given by iterated $Q^i$'s applied to $\sigma$ and $\tau$.
-See Figure \ref{fig:lgens} for a table of these generators in a range; we point out that the only generators of slope $< 3/4$ are given by $\sigma$, $Q^1(\sigma)$, and $\tau$.
+See \cref{fig:lgens} for a table of these generators in a range; we point out that the only generators of slope $< 3/4$ are given by $\sigma$, $Q^1(\sigma)$, and $\tau$.

 \textbf{Claim.} The differentials of \eqref{eqn:ga-alg-ss} have the following properties: \begin{enumerate}[ (i)] \item All differentials vanish on $Q^I(\sigma)$ for any admissible $I$. \item $d^1(\tau) = \sigma Q^1(\sigma)$.
 For $i \geq 1$, $d^{j}(\tau^{2^i}) = 0$ for $j<2^i$ and